 The fertilizer has an NPK ratio of 3-5-5 and should be applied every 2-3 months.
 You can use it during soil preparation, on seeds and new plantings, established shrubs, and mature trees.
 For soil preparation, use 1½ tablespoons for each 2-inch plant.
 For seeds and new plantings, use 1½ tablespoons per 4-inch pot.
 For established plants, add 1½ cup per foot of plant spread at the drip line.
 And for mature trees, add 3 cups per 1″ of trunk diameter at the drip line.

 The slow-releasing EarthPods Premium Fruit & Citrus Plant Food is rich in plant nutrients, natural growth hormones, trace elements, and humic, fulvic and amino acids, among other beneficial soil microbes.
 Everything in this product is organic, from the fertilizer itself to the capsules in which it is enclosed and the packaging, including the ink used to print the container.

 It’s specially formulated for dwarf fruit trees, and works by boosting overall plant health.
+This is also a great fertilizer for citrus trees.
 With an NPK formulation of 2-4-4, it stimulates root development and growth, blossoms, and improves leaf color.
 It also reduces transplant shock and builds resistance to pests, diseases, and other unfavorable conditions.